BovReg/nf-workshop20/schedule.md

 ## Nextflow workshop 2018 Programme

-**Note that this is just a tentative schedule and might be still modified**
+**Note that this is a tentative schedule and such, can be subjected to changes**

 #### Tuesday, 17 November